Nejcc/vue-favorites/README.md

 > A Vue.js project

 > This Vue app shows how we can send information between two non-parent/child components, and how to add the selected items into json.
+> Also you can understand how to get clicked object from array of objects.

 ## Build Setup